toodlepip/ban-comment-spam/README.md

 stop or at least limit the effects of this by blocking offending IPs at the firewall level.

+## Installation and use

+Requirements:

++ Python v2.6+
++ Python sqlite module (should be in Python by default)
++ ipset
++ Local access to apache log file

+It should be dead easy to use this script:

+<code>python ban-them.py --run</code>

+which will run the script on the local version of the apache log file.
+It'll process the file, pull out any IPs that meet HIT_THRESHOLD (default: 100) and any IPs that have left comments.

+These IPs are checked to see if they're on the list and timestamp updated.
+If they're not listed, they are tested against the StopForumSpam.com API to see if they're baddies.
+If so, they're added an ipset called <code>blacklist</code> which is created if it doesn't exist.

+Finally, the DB is checked for any IPs that haven't spammed for EXPIRE_AFTER (default is 90) days.
+Hopefully ISPs are dropping baddies from their users and so we give a fair crack of the whip to new users of those IPs.

 ## Methodology

 + Analyse the site's Apache log files (probably daily)